 An agent joining a new organisation has a lot to take on board - culture, systems, expectations, new products and services - and this becomes even more difficult if this is the first time that the agent has worked in a contact centre environment.
-Businesses have numerous ways of introducing (or 'onboarding') new agents to their work, shown in the following chart.
+Businesses have numerous ways of introducing (or 'onboarding') new agents to their work in order to build engagement with their role and team, shown in the following chart.